kerondwarf55/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
 In coding, always strive for clarity and simplicity in your solutions.
 Avoid unnecessary complexity; write clean, maintainable code that others can easily understand and build upon.
 Remember that the best programs are often not the ones with the most lines of code but those with the clearest logic and minimal redundancy."

 This quote encourages programmers to focus on writing concise, effective code rather than over-engineering solutions.
 It's a reminder that while it may be tempting to use complex techniques or the latest buzzwords, the true mastery lies in making the complex appear simple.

+# 2024-02-14
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clear, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying bottlenecks.
+Remember that simplicity, consistency, and good design principles often lead to more efficient solutions in the long run."

+In other words, don't try to optimize your code too early in the development process without evidence that it's needed.
+Instead, invest time in creating a solid foundation with good coding practices as this can prevent potential performance issues and make optimizations easier when they are actually required.